NordicCompBio/Bioinformatics-Resources/README.md

-# Bioinformatics Resources From Nordics 🇩🇰 🇸🇪 🇳🇴 🇮🇸 🇫🇮
+# Bioinformatics Resources From Nordic 🇩🇰 🇸🇪 🇳🇴 🇮🇸 🇫🇮

 We aim to compile a list of bioinformatics resources and tools that are created/provided by people in Nordics, for learning and training.